jamesrhester/DrelTools.jl/src/annotated-grammar.rst

 (`a.c`).
 The form `Loop a as b : m` will additionally assign a numerical row index to `m` within `suite`.
 The form `Loop a as b: m cond n` will only perform the iteration for a particular row if the condition `m cond n` is true.
-TODO: do we really need sequence numbers in loops given that there is no canonical order?
+Sequence numbers are useful in situations where a nested loop loops over the same category as the outer loop, so that identity can be compared.

 The ``nident`` cannot be replaced with a more liberal token (for example, ``primary`` or ``call``) as it introduces reduce conflicts in the syntax: